 The Writers For Hire (TWFH) team member Melanie Green has more than 15 years of writing experience and specializes in digital marketing content.
 With TWFH, Melanie is the go-to expert on blog campaigns for businesses.

 For this installment of Copywriter Q&A, we asked Melanie for her insights on the best practices for launching an effective blog campaign.

 TWFH: We hear a lot of hype about blogs being an important aspect of company websites.
 In what ways can having a blog help a business?

 MG: Blogs can help businesses in a lot of ways.
 A blog creates more content that can be found and linked to.
 It gives businesses more opportunities to utilize SEO keywords in an organic way that can help search engine rankings.
 It can even be used to answer common customer questions.

 A blog gives credibility to the company and positions it as a thought leader or expert.
-It can also ensure that a business’s website comes across as up to date and relevant.
-Who hasn’t gone to a website to see that it’s last blog post was two years ago and questioned whether or not the company was even still in business?
+It can also ensure that a business’s website comes across as up-to-date and relevant.
+Who hasn’t gone to a website to see that its last blog post was two years ago and questioned whether the company was even still in business?